google/comprehensive-rust/src/welcome.md

 ## Non-Goals

-Rust is a large language and we won't be able to cover all it in a few days.
+Rust is a large language and we won't be able to cover all of it in a few days.
 Some non-goals of this course are:

 * Learn how to use async Rust --- we'll only talk a bit about async Rust when